tomgco/dis.io/notes/Problems.md

 Use task-ID from command line. need to think how to find it automatically

 tasks do not recover if a manager goes down.

+The possibility for modification of data before it is sent back. geographical distribution and many iterations